mpicbg-scicomp/tissue_miner/MovieProcessing.md

-To run Tissue Miner over **your own data**
+To run TissueMiner over **your own data**
 =======================

-To run TissueMiner entirely over **your own data**, you'll need to go to the source directory containing your movie directories (use the *cd* command + drag and drop the folder corresponding to your **movie repository* folder onto the shell + press enter) and to replace *my_favorite_movie* with your movie directory of interest.
+To run TissueMiner entirely over **your own data**, you'll need to go to the source directory containing your movie directories (use the *cd* command + drag and drop the folder corresponding to your *movie repository* folder onto the shell + press enter) and to replace *my_favorite_movie* with your movie directory of interest.

 ```
 ## Example for "my_favorite_movie"
 cd path_to_your_movie_repository
 docker run --rm -ti -v $(pwd):/movies -w /movies/my_favorite_movie brandl/tissue_miner sm all
 ```

 For a more streamlined analysis, please visit the tutorials [here]()